vpand/vmpusermanual/ClangVMP.md

 In fact, we have finished the development of 32 bits architecture supporting.
 But besides some embedded system, mobile and desktop platform are nearly all x86_64 or arm64 architecture, so we haven't released it to current ClangVMP version.
 If you do need this kind of feature, please let us konw.

 ### What's the price of ClangVMP license ?
 Could the license be purchased by quarter or month?
-Visit [vpand.com](https://vpand.com/) to check the price, all of our products are sold at expressly marked price, and the license term is by year.
+The price of ClangVMP is **9000$/year/os-arch/license**, os means **Andoid/iOS/macOS/Linux/Windows**, arch means **x86_64/arm64**.You can visit [vpand.com](https://vpand.com/) to check the latest price policy, all of our products are sold at expressly marked price, and the license term is by year.
+So till now, quarterly or monthly purchasing is not supported.

 ### When the license is expired, can the code virtualized before run normally?
 Yes, of course, the license is for ClangVMP compiler itself, it has no effect on the compiled code.